oofnikj/chrome-remote-desktop/README.md

-# Chrome Remote Desktop: Mirror Mode Hack
+# Chrome Remote Desktop: Mirror Mode

 This modified version of the Chrome Remote Desktop for Linux [Python wrapper](https://github.com/chromium/chromium/blob/master/remoting/host/linux/linux_me2me_host.py) allows one to launch CRD in mirror mode, making the primary display available over a remote connection instead of launching a new session in a virtual framebuffer.